 Was a million pounds realistic and was it achieved?

 Looking back now, it was quite a big request but it was achieved through a very long and imaginative process.
 As well as the contributions there were events held, with the most well-known being the Kensington Olympia lunch.
 In order to encourage as many members as possible to take part and make the event special, the lunch held on Saturday 8 August 1925, still holds the record for the largest sit down meal in Europe.
 Additional trains were laid on to transport 7,000 members to the venue who were served five courses on five miles of tables, thanks to 1,250 waitresses in just over an hour.

 Further requests were made by the Grand Master and fundraising events held.
 By 1938 when the committee’s final report was issued the total amounted to almost £1.4million.
 In today’s money that would be worth approximately £54million.

-The Masonic Peace Memorial was officially dedicated in July 1933 by the Prince of Wales (later Edward VIII), who was Provincial Grand Master of Surrey, the Duke of York (later George VI), who was Provincial Grand Master of Middlesex and the Duke of Kent, who later became Grand Master (1949-42).
+The Masonic Peace Memorial was officially dedicated in July 1933 by the Grand Master, the Duke of Connaught.
+In attendance were the Prince of Wales (later Edward VIII), who was Provincial Grand Master of Surrey, the Duke of York (later George VI), who was Provincial Grand Master of Middlesex and the Duke of Kent, who later became Grand Master (1949-42).